 Firstly the visitor should come prepared to face the dominance of the greenhouses in the landscape and in general in the life of the area.
-Second, the visitor who stays in the village has to realize that access to the beaches is a matter of driving 30-40 minutes to reach a seashore for bathing that is at a distance from the greenhouses.
+Second the visitor who stays in the village has to realize that access to the beaches is a matter of driving 30-40 minutes in order to reach a seashore for bathing that is at a distance from the greenhouses.
 Clean and beautiful beaches are found in the town of Ierapetra in the village of Mirtos and in the east towards Agia Fotia and Makrigialos and Istro.

 Purity of the people whose life does not depend on the exploitative tourist industry.

 For those interested in walking, the mountains around Anatoli offer a chance to explore and experience the sights of wild flowers, most of which bloom between February and May, and the aromas of many wild herbs especially during the summer.
 Unfortunately many of the old donkey paths have been destroyed as the construction of roads for motor cars has cut across most of them and in many cases the roads have been constructed right over the old paths forever destroying the beautiful cobbled paths.

 One of the biggest concerns and difficulties for the growth of tourism is the limited availability of water both for drinking and for general household needs as well as for irrigation.
 The village is supplied with water from a very old spring, whose reservoir is relatively shallow and thus strongly affected by the amount of annual rainfall.
 In the year of 2006 the pronounced drought has placed severe constraints on the available water making it nearly impossible to satisfy the water needs of the village.